David E. ChawesAssociate, Seattle

 David Chawes's years of practice have focused primarily on occupational safety and health issues, including construction site safety and environmental contamination.
 His experience has afforded him a unique and balanced perspective on ways to approach a wide variety of cases related to his fields of practice.

-In order to develop these vital problem-solving skills, he has attended the National Institute of Trial Advocacy's Deposition Practice training.
+In order to develop these vital problem-solving skills, he has attended the National Institute of Trial Advocacy's Deposition Practice and Trial Advocacy training programs.
 While attending law school, David worked at Preg O'Donnell & Gillett and served as a Research Assistant for the Seattle University School of Law Legal Writing Department.
-David is also a retired Certified Industrial Hygienist (CIH, ret.), and he previously served as Environmental Health and Safety Director for the Fred Hutchinson Cancer Research Center, and as Health and Safety Manager for Hart Crowser, Inc., an environmental and geotechnical engineering consulting firm.
+David was a Certified Industrial Hygienist (CIH) before becoming an attorney.
+He previously served as Environmental Health and Safety Director for the Fred Hutchinson Cancer Research Center, and as Health and Safety Manager for Hart Crowser, Inc., an environmental and geotechnical engineering consulting firm.

 David has held a number of managerial positions related to environmental and safety projects, all of which have contributed to his keen ability to relate to his clients and develop unique and efficient methods to apply in his legal practices.
 Because of David’s extensive experience, he has honed his skills as a litigator and has developed a valuable work ethic to provide the best service to his clients.